ryanaudiencepi/momonitor-heroku/README.md

 You can add user:password for graphite's url authentication under environment config GRAPHITE_USER and GRAPHITE_API.
-If there's no authentication, you can leave it as it is.
+If there is no authentication, you can skip this step.
 We use aws for serving static files.

     heroku create